Waku Waku 7

-is a fighting game developed and published by Sunsoft, initially as an arcade game for the Neo Geo MVS arcade system in 1996 worldwide.
+is a 1996 fighting game developed and published by Sunsoft for the Neo Geo arcade platform.
+It was later ported to the Sega Saturn.

-A port for the Nintendo Switch, part of the Arcade Archive collection from the Japanese video game publisher Hamster Corporation, was released in March 2017.
-A year later the same port was released on Xbox One and PlayStation 4.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.

 Gameplay

 Gameplay screenshot showcasing a match between Arina and Tesse.

 Waku Waku 7 has an irregular feature set for a fighting game of its time, and includes features common to SNK fighting games (such as four basic attacks and screens zooming).

 The game has a roster of nine characters (two of which were available only in the Versus mode of the console ports).
 Each has a significantly different playstyle and parodies a well-known character from another game.
 Each character has a powerful special move (referred to as the Harahara movement, or Harahara motion).
 They have several factors that make them unique, including a need to be charged (during which the character concentrates, says something, strikes a pose or blows a fanfare) and being unblockable and difficult to dodge, but can be interrupted while charging; while charging, the game flashes a warning and sounds an alarm.
 Characters can be launched through the screen to hit the other corner, and attacked while on the ground, but can also dodge or attack while getting up.